fuy34/SPPSMStereo/README.md

 Please contact Fengting Yang (fuy34bkup@gmail.com) if you have any questions.

 ## Prerequisites
-The training code was mainly developed and tested with python 2.7, PyTorch 0.4.1, CUDA 9, and Ubuntu 16.04.
+The training code was mainly developed and tested with Python 2.7, PyTorch 0.4.1, CUDA 9, and Ubuntu 16.04.

+We also made a test with Python 3.6, Pytorch 1.6, and CUDA 10.2.
+The result drops slightly, but it is still close to what we reported on the paper.

 Prior to running this code, we need a pre-trained SpixelFCN model to initialize the SpixelFCN part.
 Two pre-trained model with grid size 4 and 16 have been provided in ```preTrain_spixel_model``` folder.
 Please refer to [SpixelFCN](https://github.com/fuy34/superpixel_fcn)